CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 The boards as supplied include strips of breakaway header pins.
 Solder as shown in the photos below.
 Be careful to orient the boards correctly as shown.

 When connecting the ESC be sure the connector ground wire (brown or black) is attached to the ground pin on the board.
 Connect the backpack motor pins to any two of the three motor wires.
-For convenience I use a JST battery style connector (for reference the correct manufacturers name is a JST-RYC connector).
+For convenience I use a JST battery style connector (for reference: the correct manufacturers name is a JST-RYC connector).

 Solder

 Solder

 Cut the header pins as shown.
+Optional push-button switch connections.

 Installation